cj-hilder/ble-hr-tool/README.md

 Most commercial exercise apps and smart watches are built for healthy individuals with well-regulated autonomic nervous systems.
 They assume your heart rate will rise predictably when you exert yourself and drop predictably when you stop.

-Patients with dysautonomia have a fundamentally different experience.
-The autonomic nervous system (ANS) loses its normal gain control, producing three characteristic patterns:
+Patients with dysautonomia have a different experience.
+The autonomic nervous system (ANS) loses its normal control, producing three characteristic patterns:

 - **HR rises faster and higher than the exertion warrants.**
 - **HR recovery is delayed and is slower than normal.** Heart rate continues to go up for a time after stopping exertion, and then comes down slowly.